bluespore/spore-tools/README.md

 ### Description
 ----------
+sporeInput:
-sporeInput replaces native checkbox inputs and radio buttons with easily stylable anchor elements that can instantly be hooked up to your sprite sheet.
+Replaces native radio and checkbox inputs with anchor elements that can be completely styled as needed and avoid browser specific form styling clashes often present with creating custom form elements.

+sporeSelect:
-sporeSelect replaces native select dropdowns with a fully stylable unordered list appended to the body to ensure it'll never ruin your beautiful layouts.
+Replaces native select dropdowns with a fully stylable unordered list appended to the body to ensure it'll never ruin your beautiful layouts.

-sporeRating adds a rating metre to your forms which grows to the mouse hover point.
-A click will set the rating and amend any form element value that needs to accomodate.
+sporeRating:
+The script will populate the rating on window load given the element has a data-attribute of 'data-spore-rating' equal to a numeric value within the range of the number of child elements (as declared by 'pointElement').
+In addition, you can choose to add 'data-spore-rating-id' to delegate the id of an input element who's value will change on update of the rating.

+A callback method is also available for the update of the rating 'onRatingChange'.
+This is within the callback object when instantiating the plugin and returns the rating element that was affected.